Sagebox/Sagebox-rs/README.md

 ![output-collage-avx-both](https://user-images.githubusercontent.com/70604831/174681183-a4fd9c49-b98c-4247-8817-537682f5a5fa.png)

-Sagebox and Sagebox was originally started as a platform to develop and explore a number of different projects, such as GPU-based projects, neural networking and so-forth.
+Sagebox was originally started as a platform to develop and explore a number of different projects, such as GPU-based projects, neural networking and so-forth.

 With Sagelight Image Editor and other projects, a lot of multi-threading AVX/SIMD code was written for very fast processing.